 The Strait – Marine Area 5 and 6

 There are quite a few potential locations here, more so in the eastern straits aka Area 6.
-Eastern bank can be fantastic, but is very exposed big water.
+Eastern Bank can be fantastic but is very exposed to big water.
 I’ve generally tried to find a bit more protection and targeted areas around Dallas Bank.

-One of the best tools for selecting the right shrimping tides is the Navionics App.
+One of the best tools for selecting the right shrimping tides is the Navionics App again.
 It’s also helpful for finding ideal shrimping locations.
 Navionics will show you the expected tidal current days, weeks, or months in advance for a given part of Puget Sound.

 Puget Sound Spot Shrimp strategy